lingeringwillx/Refpack-QFS-Resources/how-to-compress.md

 The value of the first byte indicates the decompression method that should be applied.
 It is listed in the headers of each of the following sections.

-Note: Some guides mistakenly claim that SimCity 4 has its own unique control character encoding.
+Note: Some guides mistakenly claim that SimCity 4 has its own unique encoding.
 This is wrong.

 There are two copy modes in RefPack decompression:

 #### Offset Copy

-1- Copy a few bytes from the compressed based on the decoded number of literals ([Literal Copy](#Literal-Copy)).
+1- Copy a few bytes from the compressed data based on the decoded number of literals ([Literal Copy](#Literal-Copy)).

-2- Copy bytes from the specified offset in the data that has already been compressed.
+2- Copy bytes from the *decompressed data* from the specified offset.

 ##### Short (0x00 - 0x7F)